hikerfeed/restful-resource/README.md

 ### Usage

-A simple resource for enforcing REST conventions your HTTP requests.
+A simple resource for enforcing REST conventions in your HTTP requests.
 RESTful resource does _not_ make HTTP requests.
 Instead, it returns the proper routes that would match the controller name.
 For example, take this Laravel route which maps to a controller action:

 ```php